clj-commons/potemkin/README.md

 ### `definterface+`

 Every method on a type must be defined within a protocol or an interface.
-The standard practice is to use `defprotocol`, but this imposes a certain overhead in both "time and memory":https://gist.github.com/ztellman/5603216.
+The standard practice is to use `defprotocol`, but this imposes a certain overhead in both [time and memory](https://gist.github.com/ztellman/5603216).
 If you need the extensibility of protocols, then there isn't another option, but often interfaces suffice.
 While `definterface` uses an entirely different convention than `defprotocol`, `definterface+` uses the same convention, and automatically defines inline-able functions which call into the interface.
 Thus, any protocol which doesn't rely on the extensibility can be trivially turned into an interface, with all the inherent savings.

 ### `unify-gensyms`